 Brett I. Bell

-I am a 2018 magna cum laude graduate of the University of Pennsylvania, where I received both a Bachelor of Arts in Biochemistry and Biology, with distinction in both majors, and a Master of Science in Chemistry.
-While at Penn, I conducted research under the mentorship of Dr. Constantinos Koumenis into the role of Interleukin-6 in acute and delayed gastrointestinal toxicity using a novel mouse model of focal image-guided irradiation.
+I graduated magna cum laude from the University of Pennsylvania in 2018 with a Bachelor of Arts in Biochemistry and Biology (with distinction) and a Master of Science in Chemistry.
+My research at Penn, under Dr. Constantinos Koumenis, explored the role of Interleukin-6 in radiation-induced gastrointestinal toxicity using focal, image-guided preclinical models.

 Highlights